danmanners/personal-website/content/posts/2021-07-multi-cloud-k3s.md

 </center>

 After a back and forth with Google over about 24 hours, my account was unlocked.
 According to Google Support, the syscalls from my host to the CPU were indicitive of cryptomining on my host, which they [**absolutely do not permit**](https://support.google.com/cloud/answer/7002354?hl=en#zippy=%2Cwhy-was-my-project-flagged-for-cryptocurrency-mining), and on a phone call made a comment along the lines of "they're always striving to improve their system monitoring and weed out false negatives."
-Fair enough, I guess; but here I am **very definitely not cryptomining** and I've been locked out of my account for trying to run K3s with Zerotier.
+Fair enough, I guess; but here I am **very definitely not cryptomining** and I've been locked out of my account for trying to run K3s with ZeroTier.
 Not great.

 They did accept my explanation, and unlocked my account, but it definitely meant I needed to figure out what the hell was going on.